Nothing Phone (2) vs OnePlus Nord N30 5G

 Who should buy each?

-Choose the Nothing Phone (2) if: you want superior performance for gaming, you appreciate a high-quality 6.7" OLED display, or you prefer a stylish and unique design.
+Choose the Nothing Phone (2) if: you want top-tier performance for gaming, you appreciate unique design with the Glyph Interface, or you value a vibrant OLED display.
+(6.7" display, 4700 mAh battery)

 Conclusion